gnolang/blog/posts/test6-announcement.md

 - Voting power assignments based on tier membership.
 - Modular governance logic, ensuring adaptability and structured decentralization.

 [GovDAO V3](https://github.com/gnolang/gno/pull/3389) (TODO: Add Test6 link) consists of several key components that ensure a structured and decentralized governance system to manage gno.land.
-The GovDAO Proxy realm serves as the upgrade mechanism, enabling governance-led upgrades through proposals.
+The GovDAO is fitted with an implemented upgrade mechanism, enabling governance-led upgrades through proposals.
 The GovDAO Memberstore acts as a registry for GovDAO members to manage member data and tier assignments today and in future GovDAO versions.
 Lastly, the GovDAO V3 implementation realm holds the governance operational logic, and proposal statuses that can be migrated to new GovDAO instances.

 ## Token Transfer Locking Mechanism

-During the beta mainnet phase, a token generation event will occur, but direct token transfers will remain disabled.
+During the beta mainnet phase, the GNOT token distribution will occur, but direct token transfers will remain disabled.
 To facilitate this, a token locking mechanism has been implemented, ensuring that tokens can be distributed while disallowing transfers until the network is ready.
+Once tokens are distributed, token holders will be able to use their GNOT on gno.land to interact with the chain, and make realm and package deployments.

 ## Valoper Registry Realm